tytydraco/yessleep/out/I_took_weight_loss_pills_and_I_almost_literally_vanished.md

 “Excuse me?”
 “When did you get your left kidny removed?” he repeated.
 I hadn’t had my kidney removed, what was he talking about?
 To get out of the hospital, and to not look crazy, I pretended thatI thought he meant my right kidney, which I had gotten removed last year.
 He seemed skeptical, but it was a busy day and they discharged me shortly afterwords.

 I have never had any kidney removed.
 Or any surgery for that matter.
 My kiddney one day was just…gone.

 Less than 24 hours later, I again work up with severe pain, this time in my tonsils.
-And like the kidneys, they were gone.
+And like the left kidney, they were gone.
 Just, just fucking gone.
 One day I woke up without them.
 That day was supposed to be my pill day, but I decided against it.

 A few hours later, I got a call from my professor.
 “The pills” he started “I stopped taking them.”
 “Yeah, I stopped.”
 I expected him to be angry, but he did a sigh of releife.
 “Good” he said “do you know what those pill were doing-“ “My left kidney and tonsils are gone” I replied before he could finish.

 He deeply apologized for the situation, but there wasn’t a lot he could do.
 I should have been angry, but I was still in too much shock to comprehend what had happened.
 I guess the good news is that no-one died.
 Some lost a kidney, a lung, an apendix, tonsil stones, a gulblatter, but nothing vital was taken.
 Only one lung or one kidney.